tailor-cms/xt/docs/edit-package.md

 Of course, this is not always possible, e.g. when element input needs to be validated.
 In those cases we suggest explicit save button.

-## Disabled state
+## Readonly state

-Each Content Element needs to implement the `disabled` behaviour which is activated when `isDisabled` prop is set to `true`.
-Disabled element presentation is used for various features like observing Content Element diff or for copy functionality (Content Element needs to be previewed in order to be selected).
+Each Content Element needs to implement the `readonly` behaviour which is activated when `isReadonly` prop is set to `true`.
+Readonly element presentation is used for various features like observing Content Element diff or for copy functionality (Content Element needs to be previewed in order to be selected).